Conformal field theory on the plane: Free bosons

-where the integral is over the set \textbf{\boldmath $H_3^+$} of hermitian matrices of size two and determinant one, with a measure $dh$ which we assume to be invariant under $h\mapsto g^\dagger hg$ for $g\in SL_2({\mathbb{C}})$.
-In the case $N=3$, this agrees with the three-point function \eqref{caaa}.
+where the integral is over the space \textbf{\boldmath $H_3^+$} of Hermitian matrices of size two and determinant one, with a measure $dh$ that we assume to be invariant under $h\mapsto g^\dagger hg$ for $g\in SL_2({\mathbb{C}})$.
+In the case $N=3$, this agrees with the DOZZ formula for the three-point function \eqref{caaa}.
 (See \cite{zz95}.)
 In the light asymptotic limit, the spectrum of Liouville theory reduces to the space of functions on $H_3^+$, and the symmetry algebra reduces to the algebra of the global conformal transformations.
-So the light asymptotic limit of Liouville theory is a unitary, two-dimensional global conformal field theory.
+So the light asymptotic limit of Liouville theory is a two-dimensional global conformal field theory, which also describes harmonic analysis on $H_3^+$.
+(See Exercise \ref{exolight} for more details.)

+This relation between harmonic analysis and conformal field theory can be generalized to higher-dimensional CFT \cite{kks18} and to the light asymptotic limit of 2d CFTs with larger symmetry algebras \cite{fr11}.
+Moreover, using this relation, the conformal bootstrap method can be applied to geometrical problems.
+In particular, in harmonic analysis on compact cosets of $PSL_2(\mathbb{R})$, numerical bootstrap techniques lead to bounds on eigenvalues of the Laplace operator \cite{kmp21}.